Integrate Practice and Work

 Where is CML located?

-CML is located in Johnson, VT.
-The property includes breath-taking views of the Green Mountains, hundreds of acres of forest and field to explore, three ponds, a large garden, and a sauna.
+CML is located in Lowell, VT.
+The property includes breath-taking views of the Green Mountains, hundreds of acres of forest and field to explore, ponds, and more.

 What is the meditation instruction like?